roq-ai/upwork-clone-af80/README.md

-## Welcome to Upwork-clone
+## Welcome to Freelancer Portal

-Upwork-clone is a B2B SaaS application that was generated using [ROQ.ai](https://roq.ai/)
+Freelancer Portal is a B2B SaaS application that was generated using [ROQ.ai](https://roq.ai/)

 - Documentation: https://docs.roq.tech
 - License: MIT